Accommodation Services privacy notice

 We keep your personal data for as long as it is required to perform its purpose or for as long as is required by law.

 These periods are defined in our retention schedules which are available by emailing the Information Compliance Unit.

 We take the security of your data seriously.
-Details on university-wide measures surrounding IT security can be found in the principal IT Security Policy (PDF) which sets out the definition of commitment and requirements of Information Technology and Security.
+Details on university-wide measures surrounding IT security can be found in Our Data Policy Statement (PDF) (incorporating Information Security Policy) which sets out the definition of commitment and requirements of Information Technology and Security.
 It also specifies regulations to be implemented to secure information and technology that the University manages and to protect against the consequences of breaches of confidentiality, failures of integrity and interruption of availability.